BITespresso/createinstalliso/README.md

 * `--isodirectory` (or `-i`) must be followed by a path to a directory where the installer ISO image file will be created.
 * `--applicationpath` (or `-a`) must be followed by a path to a copy of the OS installer application to create the bootable ISO image from.

 The name of the ISO image to be created is made up of the name of the installer and has the extension `iso` (e.g. `Install macOS Catalina.iso`).
 If such a file already exists in the specified destination directory, you will be prompted for confirmation before this file is overwritten.
-If you do not care about overwriting an existing file and do not want to be prompted, you can add the command line option:
+If you do not care about overwriting an existing file and do not want to be prompted, you can add the command line option `--nointeraction`.

+If you want to suppress user interactions when running the command and always allow the required actions, you can add the option:

-* `--nointeraction` (or `-n`) which causes an existing ISO image file to **always** be overwritten.
+* `--nointeraction` (or `-n`) which causes an existing ISO image file to be overwritten and/or patch a defective macOS Sierra installer application without prompting for confirmation.

 ### Example for the macOS Catalina installer